The Sacred Experience of a Traditional Pow Wow

 The Rosseau Lake College Pow Wow began as a student initiative and has grown into an annual celebration bringing together members of local and shared communities.
 This year’s Pow Wow is honouring the theme of Our Growth with the Grand Entry at 11am

 Everyone is welcome and encouraged to attend and experience the unique atmosphere.
 Teachings are shared and participation is encouraged to join in and dance to the heart of the big drum from Indian Road.
 There are craft vendors, spot dances, potato dance, with prizes to be won.
-New this year is Chiblow Fish serving fresh pickerel and chips.
+Chiblow Fish is back serving fresh pickerel and chips.

-Located just above Grundy Lake Provincial Park, this will be their 22nd Inter-Tribal Pow Wow.
+Located just above Grundy Lake Provincial Park, this will be their 23rd Inter-Tribal Pow Wow.
 Representatives from across the country will be in attendance and there will be three Grand Entrances – 1pm and 7pm on the Saturday and noon on the Sunday.
 As well as drummers and dancers, there will be vendors on site for the weekend’s festivities.
+This year the theme is Honouring Our Aanikoobijigan – Honouring Our Ancestors.

-Dokis First Nation’s 23rd annual Pow Wow will be focusing on Our Language, Our Spirit.
-The host drum will be Crazy Spirit and there will be three grand entries for this event – June 22 at noon and 7pm, and noon on Sunday.
+Dokis First Nation’s 24th annual Pow Wow at the Giiwejwan Traditional Grounds will be focusing on Reconciliation & Unity.
+The host drum is White Tail Cree and co-host is Moose Town.
+There will be three grand entries for this event – June 27 at noon and 7pm, and noon on Sunday.
 There will a sunrise ceremony at 5.30am and a community feast at 5pm on the Saturday.

-This will be the 28th annual Pow Wow and the theme will be Honouring Our Land and Water.
+This will be the 29th annual Pow Wow.
 The Grand Entry will be noon on both days and local food and craft vendors will be on site.
-Host drum by Black Bull Moose Singers.

-Hosted by the French River Provincial Park Visitor Centre First Nations and Aboriginal Advisory Committee there will be a medicine preparation and sacred fire starting at noon on September 5.
-The Grand Entry will be held on September 7 at noon with host drum Eagle Heart.
-The theme of the 18th annual gathering is Honouring the Fire.
+Hosted by the French River Provincial Park Visitor Centre First Nations and Aboriginal Advisory Committee there will be a medicine preparation and sacred fire starting at noon on September 11.
+The Grand Entry will be held on September 12 at noon. parking is limited so get there early.
+The theme of the 19th annual gathering is Honouring Our Ancestors.

 Plan your epic summer getaway to the great Canadian wilderness just north of Toronto today.